10 Common Causes of Female Infertility You Should Know

 • Interfering with implantation

 Women may experience painful periods, pelvic pain, or discomfort during intercourse.
-Treatment options range from medication to laparoscopic surgery available at advanced fertility centers, such as a trusted IVF hospital in Uganda.
+Treatment options range from medication to laparoscopic surgery, followed by appropriate female infertility treatment if needed.

 7. Lifestyle Factors Affecting Fertility